jeremyckahn/shifty/doc/shifty.interpolate.md

 ##tweenableInst.interpolate##

 All `Tweenable` instances have an `interpolate` method as well.
-This is chiefly a convenience method that wraps the static `Tweenable.util.interpolate` method.
+This is chiefly a convenience method that wraps the static `Tweenable.interpolate` method.
 The advantage here is that you don't need to supply the `from` parameter, because `tweenableInst.interpolate` just uses the instance's current state as the `from` parameter.
 This is best illustrated with an example:

 ````javascript
 var myTweenable = (new Tweenable()).init(),